New generalisation of Jacobi's derivative formula: Generalization of Jacobi's formula

 \section{Generalization of Jacobi's formula}

 This section consists of three subsections, corresponding to the cases of multiplicities $1$, $2$ and $3$.
 In the case of multiplicity $1$ relations between gradient vectors $\partial_v \theta[\I_1]$ with different characteristics are found (Proposition~\ref{P:thomaeK2}), and the question about rank of a collection of such vectors is elucidated (Propositions~\ref{P:D1thetaLD3}, \ref{P:D1thetaLD4}, Conjecture~\ref{C:D1thetaLDH}, and Theorem~\ref{T:D1thetaLD}).
-Then a representation of second derivative theta constants $\partial^2_v \theta[\I_2]$ (all entries of the Hesse matrix) in terms of theta constants and first derivative theta constants is proposed (Theorem~\ref{T:D2thetaGradRepr}).
-A similar result is obtained in the case of multiplicity $3$ (Theorem~\ref{T:D3thetaGradRepr}), and can be derived for higher multiplicities (Conjecture~\ref{C:DNthetaGradRepr}).
+Then a representation of second order theta derivatives $\partial^2_v \theta[\I_2]$ (the Hesse matrix) in terms of theta constants and first order theta derivatives is proposed (Theorem~\ref{T:D2thetaGradRepr}).
+A similar result is obtained in the case of multiplicity~$3$ (Theorem~\ref{T:D3thetaGradRepr}), and can be generalised to higher multiplicities (Conjecture~\ref{C:DNthetaGradRepr}).